oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/open-sql-worksheet/open-sql-worksheet.md

 In this lab, you will:

-- Open Oracle Autonomous Database Actions.
+- Open Oracle Autonomous AI Database Actions.
 - Open SQL Worksheet.

 ### Prerequisites:

-- Access to the Autonomous Database Console or a URL to Autonomous Database Actions.
+- Access to the Autonomous AI Database Console or a URL to Autonomous AI Database Actions.

 ## Task 1 - Connect to the Database Actions Tool Set

 You will use SQL Worksheet to run a script that loads data and creates the sample analytic view.
 You will also the Data Studio Analysis tool to view the design of the analytic view and run a report.
 Data Studio is part of the Database Actions tool set, which contains many different types of tools.

-You can connect to Database Actions using the Autonomous Database Service Console or a URL provided by your Autonomous Database administrator.
+You can connect to Database Actions using the Autonomous AI Database Service Console or a URL provided by your Autonomous AI Database administrator.

-1. Choose the Database Actions button if you connect via the Autonomous Database Service Console.
+1. Choose the Database Actions button if you connect via the Autonomous AI Database Service Console.

 ![Open Database Actions](images/adb-console-access-db-actions.png)